 Our oral cancer screenings consist of a verbal, visual, and physical examination, and they include the following:

 - A thorough review of your oral health history, as well as your overall health history, which includes questions that help assess your level of risk for mouth cancer

 - A visual inspection of all the areas of your mouth and throat in an effort to locate any abnormalities, such as sores and red or white patches; this inspection includes the lips, cheeks, gums, tongue, floor of the mouth, roof of the mouth, and far-back section of your tongue

 - A check for suspicious lumps by palpating your mouth, jaw, and neck

 Though most sores (one of the primary signs of oral cancer) are noncancerous, the screening alone can’t determine this.
-If an abnormality is found, Dr. Gassett may perform a biopsy (remove some cells for testing) or refer you to a mouth cancer specialist.
+If an abnormality is found, a biopsy may be performed (removing some cells for testing) or you may be referred to a mouth cancer specialist.